The 36,000-acre Whitney Park has been at the top of New York’s land protection list for decades.

 The 36,000-acre Whitney Park in Long Lake is up for sale.
 Following the untimely death of its owner this past summer, this historic tract in the heart of the Adirondack Park will be sold by his heirs and a Trust seeking to sell these lands in the months ahead.
 Protect the Adirondacks is urging Governor Kathy Hochul and the Department of Environmental Conservation to negotiate purchase of Whitney Park for the Forest Preserve, or as a conservation easement, or a combination of the two.
 It’s vital to the future of the Adirondack Park that Whitney Park is protected in perpetuity.

 Whitney Park has been a high priority property listed in the New York’s “Open Space Conservation Plan” for decades.
 The latest version of this Plan described the tract as “a 36,000 acre property in Hamilton County that has been devoted to forest and wildlife management for over 100 years and contains enormous outdoor recreational potential.”
-Whitney Park’s interconnected waterways are not only part of a historic 19th century canoe route, but provide great ecological connectivity through the central Adirondack Park.
+Whitney Park’s interconnected waterways are not only part of a historic 19th century canoe route, they also provide great ecological connectivity through the central Adirondack Park.
 Whitney Park includes 22 lakes and ponds, over 100 miles of undeveloped shoreline, and is lightly developed with continuous high forest canopy.

 The 3-million-acre Forest Preserve in the Adirondacks and Catskills is one of the great success stories in New York State.
 It has been built through a multi-generational, bipartisan conservation tradition from 1885 through today.
 Whitney Park has been eyed by generations of Adirondack conservationists and State officials as a cornerstone of a protected Adirondack Park, a missing link for historic public canoe routes that ran north-south and east-west through the property, and as a vital missing piece for the public Forest Preserve.